-Noted performance highlights include: Festival of Pacific Arts (Guåhan), Queen ʻIolani Festival (Kauai), Indigenous Dance Forum (Asian/Pacific/American Institute at NYU), Indigenous Choreographers at Riverside (UCR), Merrie Monarch hoʻike (Hilo, Hawaiʻi), I Moving Lab (UCLA, Oʻahu, Maui, Molokaʻi), Urban Indigenous (SoMa San Francisco), East Meets West Festival (Maui), United Nations Small Island Development Conference (Samoa), and the Teuila Festival (Samoa).
+Noted performances include: A Stage of Our Own (Los Angeles, CA), Halikha Gallery (Los Angeles, CA), World Itotia Festival (Santa Monica, CA), Festival of Pacific Arts (Guåhan), Queen ʻIolani Festival (Kokeʻe, Kauai), Indigenous Dance Forum (Asian/Pacific/American Institute at NYU), Indigenous Choreographers at Riverside (UCR), I Moving Lab (UCLA, Riverside, Oʻahu, Maui, Molokaʻi), Urban Indigenous (SoMa San Francisco), East Meets West Festival (Maui), Mana with Kayamanan Ng Lahi (Aratani Theater and Merrie Monarch opening night), United Nations Small Island Development Conference (Samoa), and the Teuila Festival (Samoa).